supriyak2407/music-management-system/README.md

 2. User Activity - Daily user activity chart.
 3. Song Length Distribution - Distribution of song lengths.

+The final ERD and the application snippets can be seen in the images.pdf file.

 ## Conclusion

 Musicana, our Music Management System, offers an immersive music experience.
 Although a sophisticated recommendation system was not included due to time constraints, the system is poised for future enhancements.
 The use of SQL queries and analytical tools adds a unique dimension to the platform.